Winterization | Regional Water Providers Consortium

 During Winter

-When temperatures dip below freezing, temporarily turn on your faucet located furthest from your water meter so that it has a slow and steady drip – this will keep water moving and make it less likely to freeze in your pipes.
+Turn on the faucet farthest from your water meter so that it has a slow and steady drip.
+Not sure where your water meter is located?
+Turn on a faucet that is farthest from the street, like in the back of your home or upstairs.
+This will keep water moving and make it less likely to freeze in your pipes.

 Think you have a frozen pipe?
 Here’s how to tell if you do:

-Turn on faucets located throughout your home; if some of them work and others do not, it is likely that you have a frozen pipe.
-If there is no water to your home, it is likely that the issue may be at the street and you should notify your water provider.
+Turn on all faucets in your home; if some of them work and others do not, it is likely that you have a frozen pipe.
+Frozen pipes inside your home are the homeowner or landlord's responsibility.

 Thawing frozen pipes: